Why Perplexity Cites Reddit Instead of Your Brand — And How to Fix It (2026)

 Original information also matters.
 Studies of AI answer visibility consistently find that pages with specific evidence and unique information outperform generic explanatory content (Siege Media, 2024).
 That aligns with what brands see in Perplexity too.
 Thin category pages usually lose to anything that contains harder evidence.

-There is also a growing body of work that links page-level quality to AI citation outcomes.
 The GEO-16 framework analyzed 1,702 citations across Brave Summary, Google AI Overviews, and Perplexity, then tied citation likelihood to measurable page features such as metadata, semantic structure, and recency cues (GEO-16, 2025).
-Its conclusion is uncomfortable for brands that rely on polished vendor pages alone: on-page quality matters, but the paper explicitly argues that it should be complemented with strategic positioning on authoritative third-party domains.
+Its conclusion: on-page quality matters, but it should be complemented with strategic positioning on authoritative third-party domains.

-Another 2026 paper on structural feature engineering for GEO reported consistent citation improvements from structural changes across six generative engines (GEO-SFE, arXiv, 2026).
-That reinforces the same point.
+A 2026 paper on structural feature engineering for GEO reported consistent citation improvements from structural changes across six generative engines (GEO-SFE, arXiv, 2026).
 If your page is hard to parse, hard to quote, and disconnected from outside validation, it gives Perplexity no reason to choose it over a Reddit thread.

 1. Write for one exact decision question